robiulhr/hashnode/clhrvfjga000009mm0hh75aru.md

 * Additional parameters, such as `param1`, `param2`, and so on, are optional.
 You can use them to pass arguments to the function specified in the first parameter.

-These parameters allow you to customize the behavior of the function when it is executed.
+These **setTimeout parameters** allow you to customize the behavior of the function when it is executed.

 The `setTimeout()` returns a `timeoutID` which is a positive integer identifying the timer created as a result of calling the method.
 The `timeoutID` can be used to cancel timeout by passing it to the `clearTimeout()` method which we will discuss in another article.